 1) DO NOT TRY TO WIN ON YOUR CHECK-RIDE

-One certain Instructor I know hates check-rides more than anything else (more than the DMV, Dentist, or recurring nightmares about high-school)… but he hates them for good reason, he has been in a pretty significant crash with an overly excited driver hoping to be promoted to HPDE-4.
+One certain Chief Instructor I know hates check-rides more than anything else (More than the DMV, Dentist, or recurring nightmares about high-school).
+He hates them for good reason, after being in a pretty significant crash with an overly excited driver hoping to be promoted to HPDE-4.

 Some of my criteria for the check-rides include: Awareness, Smoothness, Ease of Passing and being Passed, Comfort.
 We are not running stopwatches in the passenger seat, while some degree of pace with the rest of the class is important… being smooth, safe, and comfortable are the most important.
-Don’t do something stupid.
+Don’t do something stupid trying to prove your speed, a checkride is to promote you to the next group, not earn a NASCAR seat.

 Remember, the only way to make a small fortune in racing is to start with a large one.
-We are are not out here to make money, and it is a VERY hard career to succeed in… we should all be out here for the fun and love of it.
+We are are not out here to make money.
+Any career in motorsports is VERY hard to succeed in… we should all be out here for the fun and love of it.
 Don’t overly push yourself to skyrocket up the HPDE ladder.
 Note that I don’t specifically give “GO FASTER” as a top way to move up, if you drive better, the faster part will follow.

 However, If you are feeling stuck, run down this checklist again and see if you’re missing something that may help… If all else fails, just do what this guy does: